geetrepo/Geppetto/README.md

 Geppetto
 ========

-Blender auto-rigging and weighting tool
+Blender auto-rigging and weighting tool add-on

+#### Overview ####

+- Support for basic armature such as character rigs for games and pose animation.

 #### Donations ####